RSSchermer/ember-rl-dropdown/README.md

 # Ember-rl-dropdown

 Simple dropdown component and mixin for Ember.
-While it is very straight forward to create toggle functionality in Ember with the if-helper, a proper dropdown should also close on click-out.
+While it is very straight forward to create toggle functionality in Ember with the if-helper, this dropdown will also close on click-out.

 ## Installation